bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

     :::

 3. Run `WeatherTest` with `./gradlew test`.
-It should fail—it expects invalid latitudes and longitudes to be rejected, but you haven't yet added any validation.
+It should fail — it expects invalid latitudes and longitudes to be rejected, but you haven't yet added any validation.

     ```text
     $ ./gradlew test